gfarnadi/gfarnadi.github.io/publications.md

 ## Papers in international journals listed in SCI - Science Citation Index

 1. **Golnoosh Farnadi**, Behrouz Babaki, Lise Getoor.
 A Declarative Approach to Fairness in Relational Domains.
-In IEEE Data Engineering Journal,  pp.36-48, 2019.
+In IEEE Data Engineering Buletin, 42, no.3, pp.36-48, 2019.

 2. **Golnoosh Farnadi**, Stephen H. Bach, Marie-Francine Moens, Lise Getoor, and Martine De Cock.
 Soft Quantification in Statistical Relational Learning.
 In The Machine Learning Journal (MLJ), 106, no. 12, pp.1971-1991, 2017.